 Employer Expectations for EAP Providers

 For employers, the goal behind using one global provider for EAP is to have one provider who can cover the company’s EAP service needs for their worldwide workforce.
 The intent is for an equitable experience for all employees regardless of their location.
 To achieve equity, applying a significant degree of local relevance is required.

 Business Group on Health polled call attendees on the following question: “What is the most important expectation(s) for the global EAP provider when going through the purchasing and selection process?”
 The theme of the responses revolved around local nuances such as culture, language and quality experience.
-The word cloud below illustrates the response prevalence.
+The word cloud to the right illustrates the response prevalence.
 These expectations also seemed to be posing the biggest challenge following implementation.

 Attendees shared that there is often a disconnect between providers and employers in their definition of key expectations.
 One such example relates to offering services in the local language.
 One employer said that its Spanish and Portuguese language services were provided in Latin American dialects of these languages.
 As a result, their employees in Spain and Portugal did not feel that they were receiving services in their local language and culture.
 This reveals the importance of subtle nuance when someone is seeking care through an EAP.
 Another employer said that its provider does not offer communications in Vietnamese, which is a key market for this company, causing a gap in services.
 Another employer shared that intake and counseling was sufficient in the local language, but the website and certain communications were not available in all languages.
 Furthermore, the employer had expected translation services for these languages as well.